syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Style-and-Appearance.md

                 e-alt_row
             </td>
             <td>
                 This class is added to alternate rows of grid.
-This is to override alternate row color of grid.
+This is to override the alternate row color of grid.
             </td>
         </tr>
         <tr>